Fort Sask man braves cold weather to help neighbours in need - FortSaskOnline.com

 Thompson added at the very least, he hopes his actions will inspire others to show acts of kindness to their neighbors.

-Living in Fort Saskatchewan for nearly ten years, Thompson lives with his wife and his daughter, who is a student at Fort Elementary.
+Living in Fort Saskatchewan for nearly ten years, Thompson resides with his wife and his daughter, who is a student at Fort Elementary.